-It's pretty much the fly fisherman’s Christmas time of year when the cicadas are in full swing, and that time is now.
-Now, being January or February, and yes sure, sometimes it can be a bit later, but as long as it arrives who cares?
+It's pretty much the fly fisher's Christmas time of year when the cicadas are in full swing, and that time is now.
+Now, being February, and yes sure, sometimes it can be a bit later, but as long as it arrives who cares?
 Merry Friggin Cicadamas everyone!

 Deafening roars of cicadas ribs (yes ribs) rubbing together can often drown out the noise of the river and all you really need is a rough cast in the general direction of a fish and the big splash of a high protein feed hitting the water is enough to get the fish ripping across to smash your fly.

 It's not rocket science but, as we well know, sometimes fish can be a little bit fussy, so that's why it pays to have a good selection of sizes, colours and profiles of cicada flies in your box.

 Naturally, the Manic Fly Collection will have you covered.
 Take a wee stroll with us know and peruse the menu.
 Will sir be having the house wine too?

 CLASSIC CICADA - Black